-6.Shoot for 2% and 1% if possible
+6. Shoot to limit selection to top 2% or 1% if possible

 - Of course, not every bird you stock will be in the top 2%.
 There are many reasons for exceptions, just don't make these exceptions without well thought out and solid reasons. - The message here is not to make it seem impossible, but to emphasize that most of the pigeons we produce and keep are not suitable for moving the flock forward, so be (much) more selective.